viur-framework/viur-core/docs/doc_start/30_myfirstproject.rst

   3.2.
 Choose if you want to add ViUR Vi as a git submodule

   3.3.
-Choose if u want to add additional flare application

-  3.4.
 Choose if you want to configure your project as a new gcloud project

 4. Install your development dependencies
   Since we want to have the flexibility to work on different versions of our software, we use virtual environments.